Related Content

 Using mobile passes:

-A key feature of mobile passes is that you add to it, and in effect lock-in, the journeys you wish to take - in effect the info on the pass must match the train you will be travelling by; and the conductor on the train will verify this.
+A key feature of mobile passes is that you add to it the journeys you wish to take - in effect the info on the pass must match the train you will be travelling by; and the conductor on the train will verify this.

-It's very much better to add these journeys when you're at the station in the minutes prior to boarding - or at stations without ticket barriers, you can add it as soon as you are on board.
+It's very much better to add a journeys when you're at the station in the minutes prior to boarding - or if you are taking a train from a station without ticket barriers, you can add it as soon as you are on board.

-This matters, because if you add / lock-in the trains ahead of your travels and then arrive at the station to find that the train is not available due to a technical fault or a strike by railway staff, you can't then 'transfer' an added train to another travel day.
+This matters, because if you add / lock-in a specific departure / route ahead of your travels and then arrive at the station to find that the train is not available due to a technical fault or a strike by railway staff, you can't then 'transfer' this train to another travel day.

-So this particularly impacts on using the passes valid on a specific number of travel days, because if you in lock-in the travel days ahead of commencing a journey / itinerary, you will have in effect set / fixed your travel dates.
+So this particularly impacts on using the passes valid on a specific number of travel days - because if you in lock-in the travel days ahead of commencing a journey / itinerary, you will have in effect fixed your travel dates before you set off,

 Meaning in this scenario, that you can't then spontaneously stay for longer in a location, or more crucially travel on a different day/date due to strike action etc.